zdai257/WALI-HRI/README.md

 ### Acknowledgement

-This work was funded by 2022/23 Aston Pump Priming Scheme and AAU Bridging Project "A Multimodal Attention Tracking In Human-robot Collaboration For Manufacturing Tasks."
+This work was funded by 2022/23 Aston Pump Priming Scheme, and partially supported by AI for the People and Aalborg Robotics Challenge (ARC) Bridging Project, and by Innovation Fund Denmark as a part of the project “MADE FAST”.

 We thank the Greater Birmingham and Solihull Institute of Technology (GBSIoT) and the Aalborg 5G Smart Production Lab for supporting the data collection campaign.